Appendix C. Naming of Viruses

 Symbian—Symbian OS (mobile OS) programs

-Note that some viruses can infect programs of one system even if they are designed to operate in another system.
+Note that some malicious programs can infect programs of one system even if they are designed to operate in another system.

 Macrovirus prefixes